jmaxsfu/pub607-23/GithubPages.md

 #### Tips
  - The repository must be *public* to add pages
- - You must be the owner of the repository to turn pages on
+ - You must be the **owner** of the repository to turn pages on (i.e., collaborators can't make this change)
- - Make sure you have a README.md document; this will act as your home page for your "website"
+ - Make sure you have a README.md document; this will act as your "home page" for your "website"
- - If you add HTML into your .md files, they usually won't "preview" very well, but it doesn't mean the HTML doesn't work.
-Open them in Pages view to really see how it works!
+ - If you add HTML into your .md files, they usually won't "preview" very well when looking at Github itself, Open them in Github Pages view to really see how it works!